lewisdawson/slinker/README.md

 ## slinker

-A simple package used to symlink node.js submodule dependencies together.
+A simple package used to symlink [Browserify](http://browserify.org/) dependencies as well as node.js submodule dependencies.
 At a high level, slinker takes a list of local node.js submodules (directories) and adds a symlink for each submodule to the `node_modules` (or equivalent) folder.

 ## Why??